wallaby-rails/wallaby-rails/docs/convention.md

 Following this convention will allow Wallaby to automatically connect the model and its servicer.
 For example, for model `SiteAdmin`, Wallaby will use `SiteAdminAuthorizer` to perform authorization checks.
 Otherwise, Wallaby will fall back to use base controller `Admin::ApplicationAuthorizer` or `Wallaby::ModelAuthorizer` if `Admin::ApplicationAuthorizer` does not exist.

-When there is scenario that controller name can't reflect the model name, for example, `Admin::ProductAuthorizer`, it's possible to manually map `Admin::ProductAuthorizer` to `Product`, see [Specifying Model Class for Authorizer](authorizer.md#model_class).
+When there is scenario that controller name cannot reflect associated model name, for example, `Admin::ProductAuthorizer`, it's possible to manually associate `Admin::ProductAuthorizer` with `Product`, see [specifying model class for Authorizer](authorizer.md#model_class).

 Also, it's recommended to place authorizers under folder `app/authorizers` for better file organization.